foreveryone1/ObsidianNotes/1 notes/11 media/111 books/Sound and the Fury, the.md

 author:: Faulkner, William
 status:: Reading
 rating:: Positive
 notes:: "She smells like trees."
-Caddy, the central figure, is never a perspective character, only how she is perceived. date-read::
+Caddy, the central figure, is never a perspective character, she is only perceived. date-read::
 link:: [[Sound and the Fury, the|link]]
 %%